 Even if Singapore properties provide lower rental yields compared to places like Bangkok and Ho Chi Minh City, you can still make decent money on rentals.

 Many people talk about the great percentage yields from rentals in countries like Cambodia.
 But these countries aren’t politically stable, self-sustaining, nor do they have as high demand of property as Singapore.

 The monthly rentals are high in Singapore and can range from everything between USD 2,000 – 10,000.

 Before you rent out your property, you need to find a tenant.
 This can be done by contacting your real estate agent.
-As you’re a foreigner, it’s best to let them handle this in the start.
+As you’re a foreigner, it’s best to let them handle this at the start.

 When you’ve found a tenant, you need to set up a tenancy agreement.

 The tenancy agreement should include both your’s and the tenant’s personal and contact information, such as your dates of birth and residential addresses.

 The agreement should also state general conditions regarding what appliances and utilities that belong to the apartment, for how long the lease period will be and monthly rents.

 I recommend that you ask the real estate agent to provide a standard contract for you to review, you can also search on the internet for samples.